chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

+- [ ] feat: Check which parts are not toggleable in settings so far
+- [ ] fix: Add __slots__ = () when introducing custom type for str
+- [-] feat: In assignments or calls, offer the annotated return types first in the suggestions
 - [ ] feat: Show red bubble if introduce parameter object is not available
 - [-] feat: Configure dunder all inspection to be only available if __all__ is present
 - [ ] feat: Replace expected with actual test outcome